February 2, 2015

-Meet the local farmers who make up The HSUS Agriculture Council for Colorado, the second in our emerging system of state agriculture councils.
+Meet the members of The HSUS Agriculture Council for Colorado, part of our emerging system of state agriculture councils.

 Tom Parks, DVM

 Tom Parks, DVM, and son Keith Parks run Sun Prairie Beef, a grassfed beef ranch in Yuma County, Colorado.